Mirthiya/multi-source-data-scraper/README.md

 ✔ Explainable AI scoring
 ✔ Real-world system design

-Built with a focus on scalability, reliability, and trust-aware data processing
+> Built with a focus on **scalability, reliability, and trust-aware data processing**

----

----